Live Pain-free With Physical Therapy for Your Knee

 By: Dr. Abe Kopolovich, DPT, MBA, JD-IP

-Did you hurt your knee or have surgery?
+Did you hurt your knee or had surgery?
 Or is it achy and stiff because of arthritis?
-Either way, you might feel like the last thing you should do is get on your feet and move your joint around.
-But often physical therapy (PT) is what your doctor suggests to get your strength back and put you on the road to recovery.
+Either way, you might feel like the last thing you should do is get on your feet and move your joints around.
+But often physical therapy (PT) is what your doctor will suggest to get your strength back and put you on the road to recovery.